-POSTING MEMBER RIGHTS OR RESPONSIBILITIES
+POSTING MEMBER RIGHTS AND RESPONSIBILITIES

-All contracted providers must display in a highly visible and prominent place, a statement of members' rights and responsibilities.
-This statement must be posted and made available in languages consistent with the demographics of the population(s) served.
+All contracted providers are required to display in a highly visible and prominent place, a statement of member rights and responsibilities.
+This statement must be posted and made available in languages consistent with demographics of the population(s) served.
 This statement can either be Beacon's statement or a comparable statement consistent with the provider's state licensure requirements.